South Coast Day Tour | Small Group

 You'll see magnificent waterfalls, white glacier ice caps, volcanoes, puffin colonies and charming Icelandic farms on rolling hillsides, all on this 10-hour day tour.

-If you are staying at a guest house or hotel in Reykjavik, you will be picked up at approximately 8 AM.
-To further allow you to enjoy the sites in cozy comfort, this tour is for small groups only – never more than 19 people per group!
+If you are staying in a guest house or a hotel in Reykjavík, you'll be picked up in the morning and then you're off to see the amazing south coast; and to allow you to enjoy the sites in cosy comfort, this tour is for small groups only – there will never be more than 19 people per group.

-Finally, you'll get a look at the amazing Eyjafjallajökull, the glacier on the edge of the highlands whose eruption in 2010 brought European air traffic to a standstill for days due to the enormous amounts of ash spewed into the air.
+During the drive to these attractions, you'll see both the mighty Sólheimajökull glacier and the notorious Eyjafjallajökull glacier volcano whose 2010 eruption brought European air traffic to a standstill for days due to the enormous amounts of ash it spewed into the air.

-Your Day Tours operates all their tours on a brand-new Mercedes Benz Sprinter with free Wi-Fi on board.
-Your experienced guide will tell you stories about the locations as you glide down the road in comfort.
-You'll also get a taste of traditional Icelandic snacks on your travels and there will be a stop for lunch, so you won't get hungry.
+For your convenience, this tour is operated in brand-new Mercedes Benz Sprinter with free Wi-Fi on board.
+Your experienced guide will tell you stories about the locations and answer all your questions.
+You'll taste traditional Icelandic snacks, and there will be a stop for lunch so that you won't get hungry.

 Seljalandsfoss in the river Seljalandsa in South Iceland is one of the most sought waterfalls in the country.

 Seljalandsfoss has a narrow cascade but is one of Iceland's highest waterfalls, at 63 meters.
 The waterfall is highly picturesque and has the rare distinction that one can actually walk behind it.

 The glacier volcano of Eyjafjallajokull (1651 m) is located at the borders of the South Icelandic highlands.
 It featured prominently in world news in 2010 when ash from its eruption halted air traffic in Europe.